CtrlK

 Progressive Disclosure

-The content is organized into clear sections (Design Thinking, Frontend Aesthetics Guidelines) which is good, but everything is inline in a single file with no references to supporting materials.
-Given the breadth of topics covered (typography, color, motion, spatial composition, backgrounds), some of these could benefit from separate reference files with curated font pairings, color palette examples, or animation snippets.
+The content is organized into logical sections (Design Thinking, Frontend Aesthetics Guidelines) which is good, but everything is inline in a single file with no references to supporting materials.
+Given the breadth of topics (typography, color, motion, spatial composition, backgrounds), separate reference files for font recommendations, animation patterns, or example galleries would improve navigation.
+However, for a skill of this length (~60 lines), the inline approach is borderline acceptable.

 2 / 3